Chairman & Chief Executive Officer

 Heinonen serves on the board of the Make-A-Wish Foundation.

 Heinonen earned a bachelor's degree in Political Science from Bryn Mawr College in Pennsylvania.

-Danielle Kirgan was named chief human resources officer of Macy's, Inc. in October 2017.
+Danielle Kirgan was appointed chief human resources and transformation officer in January 2020.
 As chief human resources officer, Kirgan is responsible for the full range of human resource functions, including strategy, associate relations, organizational development (corporate, field and logistics), talent and performance management, compensation and benefits, and training and development.

 Previously, Kirgan was senior vice president/people at American Airlines since October 2016.
 In that role, she was responsible for all global human resource functions for the airline, including talent acquisition, training and talent development, compensation, benefits and diversity.
 Prior to joining American Airlines, Kirgan held various leadership positions at Darden Restaurants, where she most recently served as chief human resources officer.
 Kirgan has also held leadership roles in human resources for ConAgra Foods, W.W.
 Grainger and TeleTech Holdings.